lambat/Front_End_Web/README.md

 # Obstacles
 - The biggest obstacle was getting the Google map API to load correctly on my Github page.
 After two days of trying every possible thing I could to fix it, I decided to validate my website and it picked the error out which was a simple and easy error to make.
 The // was missing from the URL which was causing the Google Maps API to not load correctly.
 - I also found using another branch to be quite difficult as when I did use it, it somehow deleted my CSS file so I had to revert back to my old commit to retrieve my CSS file.
 I did manage to test a few things using the branch but I am not so confident with using it to test and merge regularly.
 - Because we were limited to not using any frameworks, I feel that I could not produce a much a better website than I possibly could have.
 This restricted the endless possibilities that I could have used to make my website look a lot more appealing.
+As shown in my user testing, a lot of the reviews were that the website was not aesthetically appealing.
+By using frameworks, I could have made the website look a lot more appealing.
+I could have created a slider which slides through the images after a few seconds.
+Also for the products in the currently trending section, I could have created a slider to make it look a lot better.

 # Google Maps API key
 - Please generate your own Google API key from the following link: https://developers.google.com/maps/documentation/javascript/get-api-key